 There are two things I love about love, even though it’s boring half the time.
 I have begun to love play and rest.
 I am allowing myself to go back in time and do all of the things I never allowed myself to do (or the things my parents didn’t allow me to do for some silly reason).
 I bought a video game console, I tie-dyed a T-shirt.
 I’m going to take tap dance classes.
 I’m going to go horseback riding.
 Who knows what else?
 I’m going to have fun.

 The other thing I love about love is boundary setting.
 Boundaries are the best.
 I now say “no” a lot.
 I don’t reply to texts and emails right away.
-I don’t hang out with friends Monday through Thursday because I prioritize my self-care Monday through Friday.
+I typically don’t hang out with friends Monday through Thursday because I prioritize my self-care Monday through Friday.

 I can’t complain about life when it comes to boundaries.
 Every time I screw up and I break one of my own boundaries, I am hyper aware of how I feel when that happens.
 I am self-compassionate, then the boundary gets stronger.
 I commit to loving myself more, to being more vigilant about what I need.
 It’s almost like a weird little game I have made up: How protective can Miranda be of her newfound prioritization of self-love and care?